 - Sunflower oil - Use flavoured oils, like garlic-infused or rosemary-infused oil for frying to impart an extra layer of taste.
 Corn, grapeseed or canola oil could be used to replace sunflower oil as these have the same neutral taste and are suitable for frying without imparting much flavour.

-- Natural Yogurt – You could use dairy-free alternatives like coconut or almond-based yoghurts, as they have the same consistency as Greek Yogurt.
+- Natural Yoghurt - You could use dairy-free alternatives like coconut or almond-based yoghurts, as they have the same consistency as Greek Yoghurt.

 Vegetable Blend - Mix in sautéed vegetables such as onions, carrots, zucchini, bell peppers, or corn kernels for added texture and flavour.